Ten of the best must do activities in CornwallBack to latest posts

 7.Visit Merlin and the birthplace of King Arthur

-If you want to experience the wild winds of the rugged north coastline, there’s no better place than Tintagel to try to hold on to your hat!
+If you want to experience the wild winds of the rugged north coastline, there’s no better place than Tintagel Castle to try to hold on to your hat!
 Allegedly the birthplace of King Arthur, it’s an exposed site, with incredible sea views and totally open to the elements – a truly invigorating and magical experience!
+Managed by English Heritage, there's now even a new footbridge which has reunited the two separated halves of Tintagel Castle for the first time in more than 500 years!

 8.Swim back to the 1930s at the Jubilee Pool

 This stunning Art-Deco lido is a quirky triangular shape, with gentle curves, overlooking the sea at the Battery Rocks in Penzance.
-Originally opened in 1935 for Silver Jubilee, it was recently refurbished in 2016 and is now the jewel in Penzance’s crown, attracting over 40,000 visitors of all ages each year.
+Originally opened in 1935 for Silver Jubilee, the Jubilee Pool was recently refurbished in 2016 and is now the jewel in Penzance’s crown, attracting over 40,000 visitors of all ages each year.

 Work is currently underway to heat a part of the pool to a permanent 35C using natural geothermic energy - meaning the pool can be used all year round.